 Our work in West Africa and Asia

-CBM supports a number of projects focusing on community mental health, in West Africa and Asia.
-The projects cover a range of activities including the training of national and regional leaders at a community level.
+CBM supports a number of projects focusing on community mental health in Asia and West Africa.
+The projects cover a range of activities including the training of national and regional mental health leaders at a grassroots level and generating policy support.

-CBM aims to bring about long-lasting change to benefit the lives of those challenged with mental health concerns in the communities in which they live.
+CBM aims to bring about long-lasting change to benefit the lives of those with mental health conditions and the communities in which they live.